Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

 Assuming a smooth mapping between phase-spaces, decreasing the target phase-space should simplify the functional mapping.
 We do this by including only models which yield a numerically calculated $n_s\in(0.955,0.985)$.
 This yields a subset of $\sim 2000$ cases.\\ We iterate over the multinomial degree, and record the mean and maximum asymmetries over a validation set.
-This method yields fitting terms of mean asymmetry of $\sim0.1\pm 0.07\%$ for up to $7^{\mathrm{th}}$ degree multinomial.
+This method yields fitting terms of mean asymmetry of $\sim0.1\pm 0.07\%$ for a $7^{\mathrm{th}}$ degree multivariate function (as in \eqref{eq:multivariate}).
 This entails $120$ coefficients to fit.
-However, the maximal asymmetry over the validation set is shown in Figure~\ref{fig:Multifit_approach} and is always close or above $1\%$.
+However, the maximal asymmetry over the validation set, as shown in Figure~\ref{fig:Multifit_approach}, is always close or above $1\%$.
 This suggests a simple analytical term corresponding potentials of the small-field variety to PPS observables, with the desired less than $1\%$ maximal error, does not exist.\\

 Applying the ANN approach to the $\sim 2000$ potential-result pairs data subset yields better results.
 For an ANN architecture that includes ten fully connected hidden layers of 36 nodes each, we recover a mean asymmetry of $\sim 0.01 \%$ and a maximum asymmetry of $\sim 0.5\%$, with no apparent overfitting.
 However, working with a constrained data set implies two pitfalls: \begin{itemize} \item[1.]
 To get this data subset, we resorted to calculating and filtering a large sample of PPS yielded by inflationary potentials.
 This defeats the purpose of having such an analytic expression. \item[2.]
-ANNs are notorious for their inability to extrapolate.
-Thus, providing an ANN that relates coefficients to observables is inherently viable only in a rigidly limited phase-space. \end{itemize}
+The results of this ANN are naturally model dependant. \end{itemize}